 So why isn’t marriage protective of health anymore (if it ever was)?
 Tumin speculates that things have gotten more difficult for married couples.
 For example, there are “greater economic strains placed on couples expected to maintain dual incomes.”
 Also, “perceived work-family conflict has increased.”
 But the economic strains on single people are likely to be much greater, because they have only their own income, and they are deeply disadvantaged financially by laws and practices that favor married people.
-What’s more, efforts to address work-life balance are more often focused on married people and the important people in their lives than on single people and the people who matter most to them.
+What’s more, efforts to address work-life balance are more often focused on married people and the important people in their lives, rather than on single people and the people who matter most to them.

 The author also points to the “declining stigma of remaining never married” (without citing the research on singlism) and the “greater resources available to the unmarried” now than in the past.
 By resources, he seems to mean that parents sometimes help their unmarried children financially, and that single people can get social support from friends and family.
 These explanations do not fully acknowledge the active role single people play in living healthy lives, as, for example, by exercising more than married people do.

 It is remarkable that people who marry do not become healthier than they were when they were single, considering all the ways that they are benefited and protected by laws and marketplace practices (singlism) and the additional ways they are valued and respected and celebrated just because they are married (matrimania).
 It is even more remarkable that single people are doing so well.
-Because researchers have focused overwhelmingly on trying to understand married people, we have only the beginnings of an understanding of why so many single people are thriving.
+Because researchers have focused overwhelmingly on trying to understand married people, we have only the beginnings of an understanding about why so many single people are thriving.